 Speed Settings

 Speed settings matter because they let you match the scrubber’s power to the job.
 You can choose a gentle 200 RPM for quick maintenance, or crank it past 450 RPM when you’re battling stubborn stains and built-up grime.
 That flexibility helps you clean smarter, not harder.
 If your scrubber has dual-speed motors, you can switch modes fast and keep moving without wasting time.
 Lower speeds protect more delicate surfaces, while higher speeds deliver the aggressive scrubbing you need for heavy-duty toilet cleaning.
-Variable speed control also lets you tailor each pass to the dirt level, which can cut cleaning time and improve results.
+Variable speed control also lets you tailor each pass to the dirt level, which can cut cleaning effort and improve results.
 When you want efficient, versatile performance, speed settings are one feature you shouldn’t overlook.

 Frequently Asked Questions